finnrk/RotSph/example/automatic_rotation/README.md

 > specifically, [the z-y-x conention (alpha-z, beta-y, gamma-x)](https://en.wikipedia.org/wiki/Rotation_matrix#General_3D_rotations).

-Whilst we know the actual rotation matrix used to obtain the _diag_ structure, here, I'll show an way that can automatically search for the best Eular angles.
+Whilst we know the actual rotation matrix used to obtain the _diag_ structure, here, I'll show an way that can automatically search for the best Euler angles.

 ### Method

 The method used here is based on the observation that the best projector (atomic orbitals) will yield the highest projection coeffs (squared).

-In other workds, this means we want to find the Eular angles that gives the highest total projection coeffs (squared) of an $l$-shell for a set of wavefunctions at $\Gamma$ point (in theory this can also be extended to be k-dependent, but for the moment we shall stick to only use $\Gamma$ point).
+In other workds, this means we want to find the Euler angles that gives the highest total projection coeffs (squared) of an $l$-shell for a set of wavefunctions at $\Gamma$ point (in theory this can also be extended to be k-dependent, but for the moment we shall stick to only use $\Gamma$ point).